 The 8 best solar battery chargers for your car, phone, boat, RV, and more!

-Using a solar battery charger is an easy way to keep your vehicle’s battery, your phone, or even laptop juiced up and ready to go.
-The beauty of a solar battery charger is the simplicity and ease of use just about anywhere with sun.
 A solar battery charger will include a solar panel, as well as wires to connect the solar panel to your battery or device.
-Some kits can also include a few additional tech items like charge controllers and blocking diodes (more on those later).
+Some kits also include a few tech items like charge controllers and blocking diodes (more on those later).

-Before we move on, here’s an important distinction.
-Solar chargers for 12 volt applications like cars, RVs, and boats are designed to only maintain your battery’s charge when not in use.
-These small solar chargers aren’t big enough to fully charge dead batteries, so instead they just trickle charge the battery, ensuring they’re always ready for your next adventure.
+Before we move on, here’s something important that you should know.
+Most 12-volt solar chargers are designed to maintain your battery’s charge when it’s not in use.
+These small solar chargers aren’t big enough to fully charge dead batteries, they trickle charge them instead.
+This ensures that the battery is always ready for your next adventure.

-Solar chargers for smartphones and tablets, however, produce the 5 volts your iPhone actually needs to recharge after a complete discharge.
+Solar chargers for smartphones and tablets, however, produce the 5-volts your iPhone needs to recharge after a complete discharge.

-We searched and searched for the best solar chargers available this year and focused in on eight products in eight different categories, laid out below.
+We searched through hundreds of options and narrowed our list to eight products in eight different categories.
 All the solar chargers we’ve included are cost-competitive, durable, and backed up with great customer service.

 Of course, some are more expensive than others, but if they are, we’ve laid out exactly why you’d want to spend that extra cash.
 After taking a look at these sweet products, we think you’ll agree!

-- Best Solar Battery Charger for Rechargeable Batteries: Energizer PowerKeep
+- Sunway Solar Store Solar Battery Charger – Best for Rechargeable Batteries

 Battery Tender Solar Charger

 If you’re looking for a well-built, leave-it-and-forget it solar battery maintainer for your car, Battery Tender’s Solar Charger is the perfect solution.
-It’s heavy-duty, waterproof, and comes with everything you need to keep your battery topped up with free, clean energy.
+It is heavy-duty, waterproof, and comes with everything you need to keep your battery topped up with free, clean energy.

-First, Battery Tender’s Solar Charger includes a built-in charge controller to protect your battery from over-charging and possibly suffering from premature death.
+First, Battery Tender’s Solar Charger includes a built-in charge controller to protect your battery from inconsistent charging and over-charging.

 Second, Battery Tender also includes an integrated blocking diode in their solar chargers.
-Without a blocking diode, your battery can actually leach electricity to your solar panel at night, leading to a dead battery.
+Without a blocking diode, your battery can leach electricity when the solar panel isn’t in use, leading to a dead battery.
 If you don’t have a blocking diode in your solar charger, you have to disconnect your battery from your solar charger every night.

-If you’re looking to keep your car topped up, you can simply place the solar panel on your dash and let the sunlight do its work.
+If you’re looking to keep your car topped up, you can simply attach the alligator clips to your battery and place the solar panel on your dash and let the sunlight do its work.

 Bottom Line: Battery Tender’s Solar Charger is a bit more expensive than others on our list, but you get an integrated charge controller and blocking diode.
 Even though it’s larger than others on our list, with these nice additions you don’t have to worry about your car’s battery.
 It’s one of the safest, easiest chargers to use.